-One UCDI-venture-related success driver is 'Marketing Strategy with Viral Emphasis' or just viral marketing which stands for "the tactic of creating a process where interested people can market to each other" (Subramani & Rajagopalan, 2003, p.
+One UCDI-venture-related success driver is 'Marketing Strategy with Viral Emphasis' or just viral marketing which stands for "the tactic of creating a process where interested people can market to each other" (Subramani and Rajagopalan, 2003, p.
 300).
 Viral marketing emphasizes the linkage between organization, i.e., the UCDI-venture, and its users.

 UCDI-ventures need to conduct marketing to reach potential users and raise awareness for the service (Sheth et al., 2006), but typically possess only scarce resources (Newbert, 2005).
 To overcome the resource scarcity, they may exploit their community as an external asset and focus on viral marketing (Helm, 2000; Miller, 2000; Sheth et al., 2006).
 To motivate users to get involved in the viral marketing efforts, UCDI-ventures may count on extrinsic motivation and pay their users a commission per newly acquired user (Kwok et al., 2002).
-Alternatively, they may count on users' intrinsic motivation by rewarding the users with a special position in the community, awards, or other publicity elements (Bitzer et al., 2004; Hars & Qu, 2002).
+Alternatively, they may count on users' intrinsic motivation by rewarding the users with a special position in the community, awards, or other publicity elements (Hars and Ou, 2002).
+UCDI-ventures can benefit from using the informal channels of its users on the Internet to spread a marketing message and hence achieve a higher credibility among recipients (Porter and Golan, 2006), a mechanism, previously referred to as word-of-mouth (Welker, 2002).

 The second UCDI-venture related success driver is 'Speed to Market'.
-Network effects potentially offer an early mover advantage which could cause a market to tip to just one community or standard (Shapiro & Varian, 1998).
+Network effects potentially offer an early mover advantage which could cause a market to tip to just one community or standard (Shapiro and Varian, 1998).
 Such tipping threatens late movers who lack the deep pockets for acquiring users (Makadok, 1998).

-Hence, speed-to-market, i.e., a time-based strategy, is important to achieve competitive advantage in an environment of fast-changing technology and customer requirements (Chen et al., 2005; Hayes, 2002; Suarez & Lanzolla, 2007).
+Hence, speed-to-market, i.e., a time-based strategy, is important to achieve competitive advantage in an environment of fastchanging technology and customer requirements (Chen et al., 2005; Suarez and Lanzolla, 2007).
 Speed-to-market is also relevant when competition is strong (Schoonhoven et al., 1990) as in many Internet industries with low entry barriers.